Jill Stein: Primary

 On February 6, 2015, Stein announced the formation of an exploratory committee in preparation for a potential campaign for the Green Party's presidential nomination in 2016.
 On June 22, she formally announced her candidacy in a live interview with Amy Goodman on Democracy Now!
 After former Ohio state senator Nina Turner reportedly declined to be her running mate, Stein chose human rights activist Ajamu Baraka on August 1, 2016.

-Stein stated during the 2016 campaign that the Democratic and Republican parties are "two corporate parties" that have converged into one.
-Concerned by the rise of neofascism internationally and the rise of neoliberalism within the Democratic Party, she has said, "The answer to neofascism is stopping neoliberalism.
-Putting another Clinton in the White House will fan the flames of this right-wing extremism.
-We have known that for a long time, ever since Nazi Germany."
-In August 2016, Stein released the first two pages of her 2015 tax return on her website.

 Stein's financial disclosure, filed in March 2016, indicated that she maintained investments of as much as $8.5 million, including mutual or index funds that included holdings in industries that she had previously criticized, such as energy, financial, pharmaceutical, tobacco, and defense contractors.
 In response to questions about her finances, Stein said in part: "Sadly, most of these broad investments are as compromised as the American economy—degraded as it is by the fossil fuel, defense and finance industries", and later characterized the article as a "smear attack" against her.

 On September 7, 2016, a North Dakota judge issued a warrant for Stein's arrest for spray-painting a bulldozer during a protest of the Dakota Access Pipeline.
 Stein was charged in Morton County with misdemeanor counts of criminal trespass and criminal mischief.
-Her running mate, Ajamu Baraka, received the same charges.
 After the warrant was issued, Stein said that she would cooperate with the North Dakota authorities and arrange a court date.
 She defended her actions, saying that it would have been "inappropriate for me not to have done my small part" to support the Standing Rock Sioux.
 In August 2017, she pleaded guilty to misdemeanor criminal mischief and was placed on probation for six months.